 Here’s what you need to know before you try this supposed libido enhancer.

 Virectin is a product that claims to boost libido, intensify erections, and improve sexual confidence.
 It’s made by Gentopia Laboratories and contains 16 organic ingredients.

-The manufacturer says Virectin helps you maintain an erection longer, make an erection more rigid, and boost desire and stamina in the bedroom.
+The manufacturer says Virectin helps you maintain an erection longer, makes an erection more rigid, and boosts desire and stamina in the bedroom.